Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Primitive factorizations of a Coxeter element

 This might be difficult to do: {\it A priori}, $\orb{\reg{Z}}_Y$ is only a constructible set and we have little control on the ideal of its (Zariski)-closure.
 Instead we will consider a variant $\widehat{LL}$ of the Lyashko-Looijenga morphism, whose domain is the flat $Z$, and which has a much simpler geometry.
 We first introduce a generalization of our configuration space $E_n$ that is going to be the natural target of our lifted $\widehat{LL}$ map:

 \begin{defn} We define the {\it decorated (centered) configuration space $E_{(k,1^{n-k})}$} to be the set of centered configurations of $n$ points in $\CC$, that are further required to include a special (decorated) point of multiplicity at least $k$.
-That is, where the action of $\sym_{n-k}$ is on the last $n-k$ coordinates.
+That is, where the action of the symmetric group $\sym_{n-k}$ is on the last $n-k$ coordinates.

 It is easy to see, via the Vieta formulas again, that $E_{(k,1^{n-k})}\cong \CC^{n-k}$.
 Indeed, the coefficients of the polynomial $(t-x_1)\cdots (t-x_{n-k})$ completely determine the unordered configuration $\{x_1,\cdots,x_{n-k}\}$ and the {\it centered} condition gives $x_0$.